Last updated: October 12, 2022

 1. Rigby Hill Track

-The Rigby Hill walking track is very similar to the Walls Lookout walking track, albeit slightly shorter and a little bit easier.
-Rigby Hill is essentially located next to Walls Lookout, and as such the views are also quite similar.
+The Rigby Hill walking track is similar to the Walls Lookout walking track, albeit slightly shorter and a bit easier.
+Rigby Hill is essentially located next to Walls Lookout, and the views are also quite similar.

 The starting point of this 1.5 km track is at the picnic area on Pierces Pass Rd, the same road you turn into to get to the Walls Lookout walking track.

-Read more about the Rigby Hill track here.
+Read more about the Rigby Hill walking track.

 2. Pierces Pass